Baby Mama Beach Body

-“How can this be my reality?
-How can this be?”
+“How can this be my body?
+How can this be me?”

-These were my thoughts as I sat on the beach – 34 weeks pregnant, 30 pounds over my pre-pregnancy weight, and sweating like a pig.
+These were my thoughts as I sat on the beach - 34 weeks pregnant, 40 pounds over my pre-pregnancy weight and sweating like a pig.
 These were my thoughts as I considered the possibility that the Lord may never take away the struggles I have with my body.

 Sitting in my beach chair, looking out at the horizon, I was reminded how amazing of a creator our God is: the breathtaking blues of the sea, the plentiful grains of sand, and the extraordinary creatures that live under the water.
 I was admiring His incredible design, yet I was angry at Him.
 I was angry and annoyed that I still faced many struggles with my figure.
 I was angry that I could wake up everyday and look in the mirror and not like what I see.
 Honestly, I was angry that God wasn't working in the way I wanted Him to.
 I was confused at God’s reasoning and plans for my life.
 Anger because I’ve been praying for this struggle to be taken away since my senior year of high school; 5 years ago.